-- Rise in economic growth results in affluent consumption and production of goods and services.
+- The rise in economic growth results in affluent consumption and production of goods and services.

-- It generates waste which is beyond the absorptive capacity of the environment.
+- It generates wastes that are beyond the absorptive capacity of the environment.

-- Rapid industrialization has led to deforestation, depletion of natural resources.
+- Rapid industrialisation has led to deforestation, and depletion of natural resources.

-- It leads to water contamination due to the increasing volume of toxic substances and industrial wastes into the water bodies.
+- It leads to contamination of water due to the accumulation of increasing quantity of toxic substances and industrial wastes in the water bodies.